stasjok/syncoid-formula/README.md

 ## Special notes

 This formula installs included syncoid script.
+Tested only on Debian.

 ## Available states